Are you stressing your residents, patients, and staff with the ‘Evil Axis’ of waiting room soundscapes?

 Email [email protected]

-Like all improvements there will be costs to bring about changes to your soundscape.
-But consider that improvements to soundscape are minimal when compared to other infrastructure and they work in your facility 24/7.
-The improvements you make will have immediate positive effects upon staff and patients/residents, and with more positive patient experiences, recommendations and patient retention will increase.
+Like all improvements, there will be costs to bring about changes to your soundscape.
+But consider that enhancements to soundscape are minimal when compared to other infrastructure, and they work in your facility 24/7.
+The gains you make will have immediate positive effects upon staff and patients/residents, and with more positive patient experiences, recommendations and patient retention will increase.

-Now consider that all these sounds are affecting your physiology, and your brain is probably working hard trying to discern useful information/data from all the ‘junk’.
+Now consider that all these sounds are affecting your physiology, and your brain is probably working hard trying to discern useful information/data from all the ‘junk.’
 After you practice this a few times, you’ll raise a new awareness of soundscapes and develop your favorite spaces.
-There’s a reason that retail stores spend $gazillions trying to ‘dial in’ their sonic space to separate you from your money.
-Because it works!
+There’s a reason that retail stores spend millions of dollars trying to ‘dial in’ their sonic space to separate you from your money.
+Powerful soundscapes work!